eldritch-elbow/barclay-viz/README.md

 barclay-viz
 ===========

-## Processing steps
+## Pre-processing steps

-- Extract raw data
+- Extract raw data...
+- CSV conversion: use Excel to load, then save as CSV
+- You may end up with Excel default line endings (^M in vim); convert using:

+   tr "\r" "\n"

+## Summarize

-- Run through summarise.rb - generates Day buckets (or month buckets, with a hack)
+- Run through summarize.rb - generates Day buckets (or month buckets, with a hack)
 - Input / output csv files specified as params

+## Create graph data, visualise

 - Load CSV into excel
 - Filter down to manageable set (top 2k / popular routes; eliminate missing bikes)